MarshaAnnon/the-best-botanical-gardens-USA/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 Code of Conduct:
-Everyone interacting in the best-botanical-gardens-USA project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the best-botanical-gardens-USA project’s codebase, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.